 In addition to being distracted while trying to complete an on-screen task, we’re also less likely to comprehend what we’re reading even if we’re focused on it.
 Because we’re so used to skimming and scanning online information, it’s easy for us to translate this superficial reading habit to more in-depth on-screen reading when scanning can lead to missing crucial information.

 If distractions seem to always get the better of you, before you print, give these distraction-eliminating online tools a try.
 These tools allow you to block the sites that distract you the most (maybe Facebook?
 Or Reddit?), for a specific period of time, giving you a distraction-free window of time to get stuff done, including saving your organization money.

-3. We are creatures of habit.
+3. We are Creatures of Habit

-If you’ve been printing your notes before meetings your whole career, switching to all digital notes on a tablet is going to take some time.
+If you’ve been printing notes before meetings throughout your entire career, switching to digital notes is going to take some time.
 Part of the trouble of breaking the habit of printing is lack of knowledge of alternatives.